gevulotnetwork/gevulot/INSTALL.md

 For GPU support the PCI passthrough must be appropriately configured.

+## Disk partitioning

+Disk partitioning should be done in such a way that Gevulot data directory has most of the disk space.
+It is used for unikernel images, as well as for transaction input data.

 ## PCI passthrough for GPU

 ### Blacklist nVidia drivers from loading during boot